 Acute coronary syndrome, oral anticoagulant, EPICOR, PCI, OAC, DAPT.

-Intensive Cardiac Therapy Department, Institute of Cardiology, Warsaw, Intensive Cardiac Therapy Department, Institute of Cardiology, Warsaw, Department of Public Health, I-CHER Interuniversity Centre for Health Economics Research, UGent and VUB, Ghent, Department of Cardiology Hôpital Européen Georges Pompidou, Université Paris Descartes, Paris, Department of Medical Statistics, London School of Hygiene and Tropical Medicine, London, Department of Cardiovascular Sciences, University of Leuven, Leuven, Medical Evidence and Observational Research, Global Medical Affairs, AstraZeneca, Madrid, Centro Nacional de Investigaciones Cardiovasculares, Madrid
+Department of Intensive Cardiac Therapy, Institute of Cardiology, Warsaw, Department of Intensive Cardiac Therapy, Institute of Cardiology, Warsaw, Department of Public Health, I-CHER Interuniversity Centre for Health Economics Research, UGent and VUB, Ghent, Department of Cardiology Hôpital Européen Georges Pompidou, Université Paris Descartes, Paris, Department of Medical Statistics, London School of Hygiene and Tropical Medicine, London, Department of Cardiovascular Sciences, University of Leuven, Leuven, Medical Evidence and Observational Research, Global Medical Affairs, AstraZeneca, Madrid, Centro Nacional de Investigaciones Cardiovasculares, Madrid